 He was a taxi driver, just around sixty years old.
 He knew well several different languages, was open and accepting of all kinds of sexualities, cultures and people.
 He was quite tall with slightly greying auburn hair, intense yet empathetic brown eyes and an aire which still tended to bow at certain times.
 He was another who’d grown up on the streets, made his way as best as possible.
 He’d been able to make himself smile, he told me.
 He’d been battered around but also usually came out on top because he learned to adapt, to not take some of the vicious treatment to heart.
 He, like the piano player, were made to be whipping boys of a nation because some of their countrymen, leaders and possible relatives had done enormous evil.

 From the tall, still handsome landlord to the grey and scruffy, rounded piano player, both who were single, I remember my other “war baby”.
 He was seven years old when Nazi Germany was broken.
 He was already an orphan, parents and all family killed.
 When the Americans came, he recounted, “They were heroes for me”.
-They’d given he and others food when they weren’t suppose to, a kind word, a smile, a brush on the head.
+They’d given him and other children food when they weren’t suppose to, a kind word, a smile, a brush on the head.
 He had intense feelings of devotion and pride in his memory of the soldiers who brightened his previously dismal childhood.
 He had married a young woman with three siblings who’d all survived the war almost physically untouched, being from an isolated region, yet the magnitude of what they’d grown up into affected them.
-Only that one sister had married and had a child.
+Only that one sister had married (his wife) and had a child.
 Only one.
 None of them felt they were worthy to have children after what they’re “parents” and “country” had done.

 We discussed, debated and even argued aspects of the world and its aftermath frequently, often after he’d had a number of shots from his very extensive Schnapps collection.
 With an air of confusion and disappointment, whether sober or inebriated, he felt disappointed at the direction the USA government had headed, lead then by George W. Bush.
 In his view, they gone from being strong friends to school yard bullies.
 The occurences of racial hatred taking place across the world, he had no words to express his unbelief at the stupidity of those repeating atrocities.
 He, like myself, very much respected the strength, independence and energy of the USA, but we didn’t agree with the differences between the peoples in that country which the government was directly or inadvertently supporting.
 We certainly deplored and rejected the war the US had fueled in Iraq.